26 Academic Integrity Statement

 How an academic misconduct incident is handled rests first and primarily with the faculty member overseeing the work assignment or project and details and severity should be addressed in the class syllabus.
 Penalties include, but are not limited to the following:

 The instructor may admonish the student in various ways.
-This may result in a grade reduction that does not exceed the value of the assignment, requiring the assignment to be redone and resubmitted or simply assign a zero (0) or failing (F) scores to the particular assignment.
+This may result in a grade reduction that does not exceed the value of the assignment, requiring the assignment to be redone and resubmitted or simply assigning a zero (0) or failing (F) score to the particular assignment.
 Admonishment is for lesser offenses only.

 The instructor may drop the student immediately from class with a failing (“F”) or administrative withdrawal (“AW”) grade.
 This action should be accompanied by a written detailed account to the Division Chair, including supporting document(s) if possible, and the instructor’s recommendation of action.